SEGMENT 04, LOGISTICS OPERATORS · Last updated 10 May 2026

 The European Commission's continued investment, including the €2.5 million EIC Accelerator grant in 2022, the €10 million EIC equity investment in early 2024, and the up-to-€30 million EIC STEP investment announced in 2025, signals that European institutional capital considers Dronamics a strategic continental cargo aviation asset.
 The blended public-private capital base of approximately €50 million is sufficient to scale European operations through initial revenue generation.

 The strategic question is execution velocity.
 Becoming the first licensed cargo drone airline establishes the regulatory category.
 Building a flight network at the route density required for sustained airline economics is a different challenge that depends on aircraft production scale, route licensing across multiple European authorities, and customer commercial commitments at airline scale.
-The next 24 months will determine whether Dronamics graduates from regulatory pioneer to commercial cargo airline.
+The defence pipeline runs on a different clock and a different procurement process.
+The next 24 months will determine whether Dronamics graduates from regulatory pioneer to commercial cargo airline plus credible defence platform supplier.

-Drone Intelligence — Company Profile.
+Drone Intelligence, Company Profile.
 Compiled from public filings, primary sources, and verified disclosures.
-Last updated 2 May 2026.
+Last updated 10 May 2026.

 paul@droneintelligence.ai